teamcapybara/capybara/README.md

   that depend on the current Date work as expected.
 This can be problematic, since Capybara's Ajax timing uses the system time, resulting in Capybara never timing out and just hanging when a failure occurs.
-It's still possible to use plugins which allow you to travel in time, rather than freeze time.
+It's still possible to use gems which allow you to travel in time, rather than freeze time.
-  One such plugin is [Timecop](http://github.com/jtrupiano/timecop).
+  One such gem is [Timecop](http://github.com/jtrupiano/timecop).

 * When using Rack::Test, beware if attempting to visit absolute URLs.
 For example, a session might not be shared between visits to `posts_path`